 1.1 Purpose

-The purpose of this document is to provide the business and development requirements of the Call Frequency Portal for Greg Mueller, Jeremy Wilson, Cathy Cantidate, Brian Roos, Robert Johnson and other UMA Business and IT stakeholders.
+The purpose of this document is to provide the business and development requirements of the Call Compliance Portal for Greg Mueller, Jeremy Wilson, Cathy Cantidate, Brian Roos, Robert Johnson, Laura Sitarski, Lindsay England and other UMA Business and IT stakeholders.

 1.2 In Scope (Phase 1)

-The “Call Frequency Portal” (hereafter referred to as the “Portal”) will be web-based solution that will provide functionality to specific users that will allow for the temporary override of the daily dial cap (ddc) on outbound dialed numbers for the day, as well as allowing users to add legitimate telephone numbers that should never be capped and provide reporting on the data entered.
+The “Call Compliance Portal” (hereafter referred to as the “Portal”) will be web-based solution that will provide functionality to specific users that will allow for the temporary override of the daily dial cap (ddc) on outbound dialed numbers for the day, as well as allowing users to add legitimate telephone numbers that should never be capped and provide reporting on the data entered.

+The portal will be built in phases.

+Phase 1 will consist of the creation of all architecture and integration.

+Phase 2 will consist of the creation of the user interface

 The portal will have a login page/screen.

 The Portal will utilize Active Directory (AD) authentication.